 How high of a box jump should I perform?

 You should jump to as high of a box as possible while still maintaining solid box jump mechanics.
-That is an extension of the ankles, knees, and hips, and a soft heels-first landing.
+That is an extension of your ankles, knees, and hips, and a soft landing.
 If you find yourself overextending or your feet sliding on the box upon landing, then lower the height.